-- b.
 The CSHM is accredited by the Council on Engineering and Scientific Specialty Boards [CESB], and IHMM is now preparing to submit the new blueprint of the CSHM for accreditation by the American National Standards Institute [ANSI].
 The measure of the quality and strength of a certification program is to evaluate its accreditation status.
 Accreditation is a form of certification for the certifying organization, requiring conformance with strict standards of validity, reliability, and impartiality.
 A key feature of IHMM credentialing programs, accreditation is essential because of the nature of work performed by IHMM certificants.
-The management of environment, health and safety issues in the workplace are governed by model regulations from the U.S. Department of Labor, the Occupational Safety and Health Administration, as well as from safety industry best practices regulations.
+The management of environmental, health, and safety issues in the workplace is governed by model regulations from the U.S. Department of Labor, the Occupational Safety and Health Administration, as well as from safety industry best practices regulations.
 Accredited credentials allow professionals to not only gain knowledge to use and implement these regulations but to be recognized for their competency to properly manage and perform the functions of the profession.

-We applaud USACE for recognizing excellence in professional credentials such as the CSHM, and further, encourage the recognition of strongly accredited credentials as performed by CESB and ANSI. - c.
-Recertification of Credentials.
-After recognizing the strength of the content of the credential, and then its accreditation comes the requirements imposed by the certification body for the periodic recertification of the credential.
-IHMM requires that the CSHM holder recertifies their competency to continue to hold the credential every 5 years based on the contents of the certification blueprint.
-This ensures USACE and every public and private sector entity that relies on the professionals who hold the CSHM that they are constantly upgrading their skills, knowledge, and abilities in their communities of practice.
-We strongly recommend that the USACE rely on professional credentials that require recertification based on the certification blueprint at least every 5 years. - 4.
-With regard to the "Note" referenced above, we wish to bring to the attention of the USACE recent developments concerning the "CSMP," or the Certified Safety Management Practitioner credential, now owned and administered by the Institute of Hazardous Materials Management.
-For the past 20 months, IHMM has worked with subject matter experts, psychometricians, and other experts to completely upgrade and strengthen the CSMP credential, as we illustrate in Attachment Two of this submission. - a.
-The Certified Safety Management Practitioner (CSMP) demonstrates the knowledge, skills, and competencies necessary to understand general and business management principles, safety management methods and systems, safety management systems of ISO standards, and utilize risk identification management and hierarchy controls.
-Safety professionals are responsible for ensuring that employers' safety management systems remain compliant in the workplace, and follow all applicable legislation for the worker and the workplace.
+The Certified Safety Management Practitioner® (CSMP®) demonstrates the knowledge, skills, and competencies necessary to understand general and business management principles, safety management methods and systems, safety management systems of ISO standards, and utilize risk identification management and hierarchy controls.
+Safety professionals are responsible for ensuring that employers' safety management systems remain compliant in the workplace and follow all applicable legislation for the worker and the workplace.
+We illustrate the workplace safety and risk management knowledge, skills, and abilities of the CSMP by including the CSMP blueprint in Attachment Two.